 Its miniature, 'toy' build is characteristic of the breed, despite having been initially bred much larger.
 The Affenpinscher is often likened to a monkey because of its prominent eyes, pronounced muzzle and long facial hair.
 It is further characterised by a wiry coat, common in colour variations of black, tan, silver grey and red.
-Despite being an illegal practice across Europe, the process of tail and ear 'docking' is often undertaken with the breed.
-The general semblance of the Affenpinscher is conjectured, with some suggesting it is a descendent of the Nordic breeds, and others recognising a likeness with the Asian pugs.
+Despite being an illegal practice across Europe, the process of tail and ear 'docking' is often undertaken in the breed.
+The general look of the Affenpinscher is conjectured, with some suggesting it is a descendent of the Nordic breeds, and others recognising a likeness with the Asian pugs.

 Whilst being generally healthy and long-lived, due to its reduced size the Affenpinscher is susceptible to various breed-specific ailments.
 These include orthopedic problems, with luxating patellas being common amongst the smaller breeds, as well as skin allergies and sensitivities.
 Additionally, behavioural problems are prevalent amongst the 'toy' branch of canines, so firm leadership and obedience training is essential from an early age.